tyler-suard-parker/azure-openai-benchmark/README.md

 **Obtain number of tokens for input context**

-`tokenize` subcommand can be used to count number of tokens for a given input.
+The `tokenize` subcommand can be used to count number of tokens for a given input.
-It supports both text and json chat messages input.
+It supports both text and json chat messages as inputs.

 ```
 $ python -m benchmark.bench tokenize \